rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Applied Ethics/Environmental Ethics/Animal Ethics/Research Animal Ethics.md

 What do we owe nonhuman animals that have been harmed by human action?

+# Empirics

+### No Positive Evidence
+There is not much positive evidence that animal research offers a net benefit to humans
+	(Necessary Conditions for Morally Responsible Animal Research)

+### Counterfactuals
+An analysis cannot look towards past things solved by animal research, but needs to look counterfactually
+	(Necessary Conditions for Morally Responsible Animal Research)

+### New Tech Complicates
+We have incredible new tech (computer modeling and stem cell models) that further complicates positive analysis
+	(Necessary Conditions for Morally Responsible Animal Research)

+### Animal Research Harms Humans
+1. It costs a lot of money to research
+2. There are false toxicity positives, false toxicity negatives, false efficacy positives, and false efficacy negatives (Necessary Conditions for Morally Responsible Animal Research)

 # Nothing

 # Something

+### DeGrazia and Sebo
+1. Expectation of net benefit
+2. Subjects need to have a life worth living
+	1. This is because whether human or nonhuman, it is wrong to bring a miserable life into the world.
+	2. This is also because we create special obligations to their kids by creating them, similar to how parents crate special obligations to their kids by creating them
+3. Subjects need to endure no unnecessary harm (Necessary Conditions for Morally Responsible Animal Research)

-Research Animals
+## Retired Animals

-Chimps
+#### Chimps

+P1 Chimps are beings that can be victims
+P2 The chimps in this case were victims of the US Government P3 Where harm is done to victims, perpetrators have a duty to remedy the harm as best as possible P4 The US Government has a duty to remedy the harm as best as possible

-By US law, retired research chimps may only be moved to federally funded chiump sanctuaries.
+By US law, retired research chimps may only be moved to federally funded chimp sanctuaries.
 At time of writing, there is only one (Chimp Haven)

 *Chimp Haven has capacity for a total of 230 animals, and as of 1 January, is home to 225 chimps.
 But the NIH still has 288 chimps in labs.*
 	https://www.nature.com/articles/d41586-018-01324-7